epl692/epl692.github.io/content/posts/extra-extra-read-all-about-it.md

 Maybe with Christmas break coming up, I can get on the radio some more!
 That would be fun.
 Gotta try out a few new things, right?

-sMy wife and daughter will be trying for their licenses in March, I think.
+My wife and daughter will be trying for their licenses in March, I think.
 We will see!